susji/lilmon/README.md

 # sudo -u lilmon /usr/local/bin/lilmon measure
 ```

 8. Begin serving the monitoring interface as the `lilmon` user.
-Please note that
-   `lilmon serve` by default only listens on `localhost:15515`:
+Make note of the
+   `listen_addr` option in the configuration file before this.

 ```
-# sudo -u lilmon /usr/local/bin/lilmon serve -addr "${LISTEN_ADDR}:15515"
+# sudo -u lilmon /usr/local/bin/lilmon serve
 ```

-where `$LISTEN_ADDR` should be a suitable listening address or `0.0.0.0` if
-you want lilmon to listen on all addresses.

 9. Point your browser at the listener.